paracrawl/Domain_Adaptation/README.md

 ----
 ## Processes and Tools
-Each tool can be run independently to update data or to rerun a step if needed without rerunning the entire process.
+Each tool can be run independently to update data or to re-run a step if needed without re-running the entire process.

 All tools and default configuration files reside in the installation folder.